Chart Patterns: How to Read and Interpret them Effectively

 Key takeaways

-Chart patterns are used to identify recurring geometric shapes in financial markets, helping investors make strategic buying and selling decisions.
+Chart patterns help traders identify recurring geometric shapes in financial markets, offering insights into potential buying and selling opportunities.

 What are Chart Patterns?